cheney235689/LeetCodePractice/README.md

 # LeetCodePractice

-This repository contains the code I practice on LeetCode.
+This repository contains the c++ code I practice on LeetCode.